HackerExperience/specs/hackerexperience2/contributing.md

 Usually, you'll want to ask questions on [Ponder](https://dev.hackerexperience.com/ponder/), a Q&A phabricator application pretty much like StackOverflow or Quora.
 In some rare cases, however, a question needs proper discussion or review, so creating a task is the way to go.
 Below is a simple procedure to follow.

-- If it's something that needs proper discussion, review or approval, create a task (see 2).
+- If it's something that needs proper discussion, review or approval, create a task [(see below)]().
 - If it's something personal, go to Conpherence.
     - There, join the room most suitable for your question (use "General" if none fit).
     - Ask :)